 The information on oil, gas and other reserves set forth in the Form 20-F is based on estimates.
 Reserves valuation is a subjective process of estimating underground accumulations of crude oil and natural gas that cannot be measured in an exact manner; the accuracy of any reserves estimate depends on the quality and reliability of available data, engineering and geological interpretation and subjective judgment.
 Additionally, estimates may be revised based on subsequent results of drilling, testing and production.
 These estimates are also subject to certain adjustments based on changes in variables, including crude oil prices.
 Therefore, proved reserves estimates may differ materially from the ultimately recoverable quantities of crude oil and natural gas.
-See "Risk Factors-Risk Factors Related to Our Operations-Crude oil and natural gas prices are volatile and low crude oil and natural gas prices adversely affect our income and cash flows and the amount of Mexico's hydrocarbon reserves."
-Pemex-Exploration and Production revises annually its estimates of Mexico's hydrocarbon reserves that it is entitled to extract and sell, which may result in material revisions to these estimates.
+Downward revisions in our reserve estimates could lead to lower future production, which could have an adverse effect on our results of operations and financial condition.
+See "-Risk Factors Related to Our Operations-Crude oil and natural gas prices are volatile and low crude oil and natural gas prices adversely affect our income and cash flows and the amount of hydrocarbon reserves that we have the right to extract and sell" above.
+We revise annually our estimates of hydrocarbon reserves that we are entitled to extract and sell, which may result in material revisions to these estimates.
 Our ability to maintain our long-term growth objectives for oil production depends on our ability to successfully develop our reserves, and failure to do so could prevent us from achieving our long-term goals for growth in production.

 We must make significant capital expenditures to maintain our current production levels, and to maintain, as well as increase, the proved hydrocarbon reserves assigned to us by the Mexican Government.
-Reductions in our income and inability to obtain financing may limit our ability to make capital investments.
+Reductions in our income, adjustments to our capital expenditures budget and our inability to obtain financing may limit our ability to make capital investments.

-Our ability to maintain, as well as increase, our oil production levels is highly dependent upon our ability to successfully develop existing hydrocarbon reserves and, in the long term, upon our ability to obtain the right to develop additional reserves.

-We continually invest capital to enhance our hydrocarbon recovery ratio and improve the reliability and productivity of our infrastructure.
-Despite these investments, the replacement rate for proved hydrocarbon reserves decreased to 67.8% in 2013, representing a significant decline in proved hydrocarbon reserves.
-Pemex-Exploration and Production's crude oil production decreased by 1.0% from 2010 to 2011, by 0.2% from 2011 to 2012 and by 1.0% from 2012 to 2013, primarily as a result of the decline of production in the Cantarell and Delta del Grijalva projects.
+Because our ability to maintain, as well as increase, our oil production levels is highly dependent upon our ability to successfully develop existing hydrocarbon reserves and, in the long term, upon our ability to obtain the right to develop additional reserves, we continually invest capital to enhance our hydrocarbon recovery ratio and improve the reliability and productivity of our infrastructure.
+During 2015, our exploratory activity led to the incorporation to proved reserves of approximately 120 million barrels of oil equivalent.
+This amount, however, was less than the reductions made due to revisions, delimitations and decreased development and production in 2015.
+Accordingly, our total proved reserves decreased by 22.1%, from 12,380 million barrels of crude oil equivalent as of December 31, 2014 to 9,632 million barrels of crude oil as of December 31, 2015.
+See "Item 4-Information on the Company-Business Overview-Exploration and Production-Reserves" in the Form 20-F for more information about the factors leading to this decline, including the results of Round Zero.
+Our crude oil production decreased by 1.0% from 2012 to 2013, by 3.7% from 2013 to 2014 and by 6.7% from 2014 to 2015, primarily as a result of the decline of production in the Cantarell, Aceite Terciario del Golfo (which we refer to as ATG), Delta del Grijalva, Crudo Ligero Marino and Ixtal-Manik projects.